Ears & Sinuses

-Caused by contaminated (bad) air.
+Caused by contaminated and poor quality air.
 Smoking is another source of carbon monoxide.
 Carbon monoxide bonds more readily with haemoglobin than oxygen (by 200 times) but does not release as easily.
 Breathing air contaminated with carbon monoxide at depth, haemoglobin carries less and less oxygen as carbon monoxide bonds with it.

 When a diver surfaces, plasma no longer can carry enough dissolved oxygen.
 The diver blacks out from hypoxia (NOT ENOUGH OXYGEN)